ADU For Sale

 These new regulations made ADUs legal in all California cities.
 But in some municipalities, strict local regulations such as parking space and minimum lot size requirements coupled with high permit fees and have hampered ADU development efforts.

-Upcoming Changes
+Upcoming Changes to ADU Permit Process

 This year, new legislation has been passed that streamlines the ADU application process, limits fees, and in general makes the permit process easier for ADUs.